How to maintain your fitness and stay healthy even when you’re travelling

 Even when you’re travelling – and perhaps even more so – there are plenty of opportunities to be active.
 Take the stairs instead of lifts or escalators.
 Stand where you can – including airport lounges, platforms, even occasionally on the flight itself – rather than sitting.
 Ask your hotel concierge how far places are and consider walking.
 Get up and stretch every so often and you’ll not only feel more energised but you’ll also get a shot of endorphins from the stretch.

-For more information about Body Shot Performance and how they can help you, check them out at: www.bodyshotperformance.com.
+For more information about Body Shot Performance, check them out at: www.bodyshotperformance.com.

 This is a very common question and the truth is it’s completely personal to each and every person.
 It depends on your injury status, your general levels of activity, what we call daily life movement, how much you move, not just exercise sessions, but how active you are.
 Do you take the stairs?
 Are you…Read More